Jyouhou/ICDAR2019-ArT-Recognition-Alchemy/README.md

 ![](imgs/curved.jpg)

-As would be discussed in detail in the paper, the **Curved SynthText Engine** we modified from the original SynthText is our trump card.
-We also opensource this engine: [Jyouhou/CurvedSynthText](https://github.com/Jyouhou/CurvedSynthText).
+As is discussed in detail in the paper, the **Curved SynthText Engine** we modified from the original SynthText is our trump card.
+We also opensource this engine at [Jyouhou/CurvedSynthText](https://github.com/Jyouhou/CurvedSynthText).

 Using synthetic images from this engine, we can expect 10+\% improvement on Total-Text using a very simple algorithm.